Smile Solutions Smile Solutions

 As highlighted above, decay into dentine now requires a filling.
 The dentist will clean out the infected structure and place a filling to recreate the original tooth.
 Not only does this protect the underlying tooth structure; it reestablishes aesthetics, function and restricts movement from other teeth.
 Fillings do however have a lifespan and are prone to being replaced every few years.

-There are a few options for fillings nowadays:
+There are a few options for fillings, each with their own benefits.

 Apart from the points mentioned above on preventing dental decay, the next best way to prevent needing a filling is early detection.
 Regular exams allow decay to be identified in their early stages; often when either it is reversible or only requiring very small fillings.